ttakahiro0110/ttakahiro0110.github.io/README.md

 Email: ttakahiro0110@gmail.com

-Thank you for MIT xPro professors, instructors, and all other staff.
+Thank you to MIT xPro professors, instructors, and all other staff.